Challenge Of Living Within Financial Means

 However, instead of living within their means and enjoy life – especially when they are pulling in such high salaries – they always worry about bills, credit card bills, mortgage and such.

-The article states that “switching to a lifestyle based on your actual income is more challenging than it seems, especially if you have been relying on credit as an income supplement.
-The maxim to “tighten your belt” implies that self-discipline is the solution, but our financial brains are not so easily tamed.”
+“Switching to a lifestyle based on your actual income is more challenging than it seems, especially if you have been relying on credit as an income supplement.”

 I have been saying this in my posts that borrowed money is not your money, whether that money you get from the credit card companies or some place else.
 You are renting it.
 You gotta give it back and mind you, on time so that other people can use it too.